GIST-CSBL/BayeshERG/README.md

 # License

-BayeshERG follows [MIT License](LICENSE).
+BayeshERG source code follows [MIT License](LICENSE).
 Therefore, BayeshERG is open source and free to use for everyone.

-However, hERG blockers or structual information found by using BayeshERG follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
+However, trained model weights and hERG blockers or structual information found by using our model follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
 Thus, those compounds are freely available for academic purposes or individual research but restricted for commercial use.

 # Prerequsites